otse/miryks/src/dark/readme.txt

-actor - handles body parts and the player ref - messy reference code list - a list of words and constants files - our stackoverflow copy paste for otse/gloom
+actor - handles body parts and the player ref - messy reference code list - a list of words and constants files - our stackoverflow copy pastes for otse/gloom